BS-LDM: Effective Bone Suppression in High-Resolution Chest X-Ray Images with Conditional Latent Diffusion Models: Introduction

 \begin{itemize}

-\item We introduce an end-to-end LDM-based framework for high-resolution bone suppression, named BS-LDM.
-It utilizes a multi-level hybrid loss-constrained VQGAN for effective perceptual compression.
-This framework consistently generates soft tissue images with high levels of bone suppression while preserving fine details and critical lung lesions.
+\item We propose BS-LDM, an LDM-based framework for high-resolution bone suppression in CXR images, and introduce ML-VQGAN for effective perceptual compression and detail retention.
+To the best of our knowledge, this is the first study to train and evaluate LDMs for the bone suppression task.

-\item To enhance the quality of generated images, we incorporate offset noise and a temporal adaptive thresholding strategy.
-These innovations help minimize discrepancies in low-frequency information, thereby improving the interpretability of the soft tissue images.
+\item To enhance the quality of generated images, we incorporate offset noise in the forward process, and temporal adaptive thresholding in the reverse process.
+These strategies help minimize discrepancies in low-frequency information, thereby improving the interpretability of the soft tissue images.

-\item We have compiled a comprehensive bone suppression dataset, SZCH-X-Rays, which includes 818 pairs of high-resolution CXR and DES soft tissue images from our partner hospital.
-Additionally, we processed 241 pairs of images from the JSRT dataset into negative formats more commonly used in clinical settings.

-\item Our clinical evaluation focused on image quality and diagnostic utility.
-The results demonstrated excellent image quality scores and substantial diagnostic improvements, underscoring the clinical significance of our work.
+\item Our comprehensive experiments, as well as clinical and automated downstream evaluations demonstrated excellent image quality and substantial diagnostic improvements, underscoring the clinical significance of our work.

 \end{itemize}